 Of course you can always buy something off their registry, if they have one, but there are some special traditions when it comes to Jewish wedding gifts.

 We’ve outlined five categories of useful and appropriate gifts for Jewish newlyweds.
 We hope they ease your gift-giving angst!

 1. Friday Night Essentials

-The benefit to giving a Shabbat-related wedding present is it enables the couple to use and appreciate your gift every week for years and years to come.
+The benefit to giving a wedding present related to Shabbat (the Jewish Sabbath) is it enables the couple to use and appreciate your gift every week for years and years to come.